Full Wave Bridge Rectifier Circuit

-- It is used for detecting the amplitude of the modulating radio signal.
+- Full Wave Bridge Rectifier is used to detect the amplitude of the modulating radio signal.

-- They are also used to supply steady and polarized Dc voltage in the welding process.
+- Bridge rectifier circuits are also used to supply steady and polarized Dc voltage in the electric welding.

-- These bridge circuits are widely used in power supply circuit, as they are capable of converting the High AC voltage into Low DC voltage.
+- The bridge circuits are widely used in power supply for various appliances, as they are capable of converting the High AC voltage into Low DC voltage.

 - Full wave rectifiers are also used for powering up the devices which work on DC voltage like motor and led.

-This full wave bridge rectifier circuit is used more than the other rectifier circuits due to its end number of advantages over others.
+This full wave bridge rectifier circuit is used more than the other rectifier circuits due to its huge number of advantages over others.